 Camp divisions follow grade levels so campers are with their peers.
 For this reason we do not move campers up grade levels.
 Instructors develop their curriculum to cater to all campers, regardless of their previous knowledge of computers and technology.

 Although many of our activities are computer based, our campers spend recess outside (weather permitting).
 The younger campers take more frequent breaks throughout the day.
+Our engineering camps are all off computers.
 Also, some workshops and projects are off the computer (for example: electronics, engineering challenges, and LEGO.)

 Campers are allowed cell phones for emergencies, and keeping in touch with parents.
 However, campers should not be using cell phones or other devices during camp hours.
 Instructors will take devices if campers are using them at inappropriate times.
 Virtual Ventures also cannot take any responsibility for lost or stolen devices.

 Virtual Ventures summer camps are independent of other Carleton University camps and we do not share the same accounts or registration databases.
 Registration cannot be switched from another camp to another.

 We offer a bursary program for those that qualify.
 Bursary applications can be completed as part of the online application process.
 For more information please visit the Bursary section of this website.

 Virtual Venture’s Girls Camps are created to increase female participation, especially in the Virtual Ventures Senior camps.
 The aim is to increase awareness of and participation in technology and engineering for girls.

 STEM Girls Senior has an optional sleepover at Carleton on the Thursday night as part of camp.
 During the sleepover the girls will stay at Carleton and sleep in the University Residence.
 Right after camp they will head over to the Carleton University pool for a swim.
 They will then go to an engineering workshop, followed by some free time.